-The University recognizes Faculty's authority in establishing course requirements and standards of performance in determining students' grades in University courses.
-In addition to course requirements and standards, Satisfactory Academic Progress (SAP), articulated in this catalog as well as in SSU's Policies and Procedures Manual, defines the standards that University students must meet to continue their studies; failure to meet these standards will result in dismissal from the University.

-Prior to being dismissed from the University, when a determination has been made that a student is not meeting SAP, that student will be placed on academic probation, the terms of which are articulated in this catalog as well as in SSU's Policies and Procedures Manual.
+Satisfactory Academic Progress (SAP) defines the standards that University students must meet to continue their studies; failure to meet these standards will result in dismissal from the University.
+Prior to being dismissed from the University, when a determination has been made that a student is not meeting SAP, that student will be placed on academic probation (see above section on Academic Probation for probationary terms).
 If the student fails to meet the terms of their academic probation and correct their academic deficiencies, they will be summarily dismissed from the University (SAP Dismissal).

-If a student has been dismissed due to not meeting the SAP standards, and wishes to appeal his/her dismissal, the student should first consult with his/her Academic Advisor.
-If, at the conclusion of any such consultation, the student does not believe there are legitimate grounds for their dismissal, they may file an SAP Dismissal Appeal.
+If a student has been dismissed due to not meeting SAP standards, and wishes to appeal his/her dismissal, the student should first consult with his/her Academic Advisor.
+If, at the conclusion of any such consultation, the student does not believe there are legitimate grounds for their dismissal, they may file an SAP Dismissal Appeal with the Chief Academic Officer.